Sheriff (video game): Gameplay

 Sheriff distinctly features two separate controls: a joystick for movement, and a dial control for aiming and firing, a configuration unusual for arcade games and nonexistent in consoles at the time.
 The joystick moves the character and the dial aims and fires, each in eight separate directions, allowing Mr. Jack to walk in one direction while shooting in another.
 The movement joystick is set with a considerable time delay before moving.

-16 bandits (also referred to as 'gangs') surround the outer rim, marked by a dotted "fence".
+16 bandits (also referred to as "gangs") surround the outer rim, marked by a dotted "fence".
 Bullets from either Mr. Jack or the bandits can destroy the fenceposts, and they can function as defensive walls or aiming obstacles for the player.
 Larger barriers also exist on the midpoint of each side of the screen, and bullets from either Mr. Jack or the bandits will slowly erode these.
 The top and bottom barriers display the current level number.

 The basic action taken by the enemy bandits is to walk around the outer rim while firing bullets at Mr. Jack, but they will sometimes enter into the central area, along with a change in game music.
 Mr. Jack must avoid touching the bandits, dodge bullets, and shoot all 16 bandits to complete each level.

 Occasionally, a condor flies along the top of the screen in much the same way as the UFO in Taito's Space Invaders.
 Shooting the condor awards the player a random amount of bonus points.

 At the end of every round, a brief cutscene is shown.
 Depending on how many rounds the player has completed, this cutscene either shows Betty being chased by the bandits or reuniting with Mr. Jack.
-Whenever the latter is shown, the player is awarded bonus points.
+Whenever the latter is shown, the player's score is doubled.